Ostomy Diet Guide

 Ostomy Products | Colostomy Bag Covers | SIIL Ostomy | Ostomy Belt | Ileostomy Underwear

-• Avoid raw vegetables, fruit skins, and whole grains.
+• Avoid raw veggies, fruit skins, whole grains.

 Take Control of Your Nutrition & Comfort Today!